chinamike65/hugo-tuolesi/content/book6/book6en.md

 Section 4 - homage to the Buddha’s teachings on the subtle and subtle methods of silence…………..
 200

-##### Chapter 17 - Prajna Verses………………201
+##### Chapter 17 - Prajna Verses ………………201

 Section 1 - asks all the voice-hearers to lead to true annihilation...
 202

 Section 2 - makes all the benefits, the sentient beings, the Tao and the wisdom become the benefits of the world...
 203

-Section 3 - The Buddha Who Is Possessing All Kinds of Wisdom Says All Kinds of Dharmas...
+Section 3 - The Buddha Who Is Possessing All Kinds of Wisdom Says All Kinds of Dharmas ...
 205

-Section 4 - Shravaka Bodhisattva pays respect before all the Buddha mothers...
+Section 4 - Shravaka Bodhisattva pays respect before all the Buddha mothers ...
 206

-##### Chapter 18 - Dharmakaya verses………………207
+##### Chapter 18 - Dharmakaya verses ………………207

-Section 1 - Elimination of Wandering Nets……………….
+Section 1 - Destroy the false nets, the vast and deep body, ……………….
 207

-Section 2 -  is very deep and broad……………….
+Section 2 -  is very deep and broad ……………….
 209

-Section 3 - puts the light of universality everywhere……………….212
+Section 3 - Radiate the light of universality everywhere  ……………….212

-Section 4 - Salute to the Wonderful Dharma Body……………….
+Section 4 - pay homage to the wonderful Dharma body ……………….
 214

 Introduction to Tuo Le Temple……………… 217

 Introduction to Awa Temple……………………..228

-Back to ……………… 232
+Dedication ……………… 232

 ##### Chapter 1 - Brief Biography of Buddha Shakyamuni